AnDang27/Data-Comm-Routing/README.md

 This file was developed to see behavior of STP when implemented in a medium network and see the difference in the convergence time.

 #### Routing_Demo.pkt:
-This file was developed to demonstrate the final network routing with RIP and STP..
-The network presented in the Routing_Demo.pkt shows implementation of multiple routing protocols like Spanning-Tree Protocol, Rapid Spanning-Tree Protocol and Routing Information Protocol.
+This file was developed to demonstrate the final network routing with RIP and STP.
+The network presented in the Routing_Demo.pkt shows implementation of multiple routing protocols like Spanning-Tree Protocol on switches at the left, Rapid Spanning-Tree Protocol on switches at the right and Routing Information Protocol.

+### Creating Network:
+Different networks can be constructed using the range of switches, routers, endpoints, and cables that Cisco Packet Tracer offers.
+STP, RSTP, and RIP can then be implemented using the instructions listed below.
+In the Routing_Demo.pkt we created the network using switches, routers, and PC’s.
+When connecting PCs to switches and routers to switches copper straight-through wires were used.
+When connecting routers to routers, routers to PCs, and switches to switches, copper cross-over wires were used.
+All connections were made between fast ethernet ports of each respective device.
+For setting up the routers, in some cases we had to go into the physical tab to add a NM-1FE-TX module to the router to add another fast ethernet port.
+Each port in use had to be configured on each router and PC, under the config tab, with an IPv4 address and subnet mask.
+That port also had to be turned on by selecting a box in the top right corner.
+For the routers, RIP routing had to be configured under the config tab by adding each of the IPv4 addresses from ports that are in use.
+Wait for the two green arrows to appear on each wire to show that the connection is up and ready for use.
+The commands below then can be run in realtime mode or the network can be run in simulation mode.

 ### Information